csci-1301/csci-1301.github.io/labs/FirstProgram/readme.md

 #.
 Look for "Console Application" option and check that the associated language is C\#.

-    - _note to Windows users_: you may see multiple options for a framework (.Net Framework or .NET Core) and can choose either, it does not make a difference for this class.
+    - _note to Windows users_: you may see multiple options for a framework (.Net Framework or .NET Core) and can choose either, it does not make a difference for this class. **However**, you should make sure that you pick a .NET version strictly less than 6 (for instance, NET 5.0).
     - On Visual Studio, you would see something like:

     ![](img/create_project.png)